MAVProxyUser/PixyElks-SkyPixel-/README.md

 </map>
 ```

+You may note that the dji.pilot.xml only makes use of base64 encoding to *protect* the end users credentials.
+It is assumed that iOS provides the security, or that the device is not jailbroken implying the app is properly sandboxed.

-Sniffing the login request yields the end users credentials, the token can be reused to gan access sans password.
+Sniffing the login request, as mentioned above yields the end users credentials.
+If insteast the token is sent, it can simply be reused to gan access to the service sans password.

 ![Cred Jack](https://pbs.twimg.com/media/B88fGXuIcAIHwIq.jpg)

-The dhcpd.conf hostapd.conf interfaces rc.local files are included so you can set up your own Raspberry Pi system to be a Pixy Elk.
+This repository includes: dhcpd.conf hostapd.conf interfaces rc.local files so you can set up your own Raspberry Pi system to be a Pixy Elk.
+Our PixyElks consist of a Raspberry Pi B+ coupled with a micro Wifi adapter from B-Link

 http://www.raspberrypi.org/products/model-b-plus/
 http://www.amazon.com/MCH-B-LINK-BL-LW05-5R2-150Mbps-802-11n-Wireless/dp/B00PD8NYXE

-Just add Pi and Wifi!
+Take the included config files, and literally just add Pi and Wifi!
 Snarf Snarf!!!#@

-Please note that the DJI Pilot iOS app is NOT vulnerable to this issue because SSL Certificates are properly *pinned*.
+Please note that the DJI Pilot iOS app is NOT vulnerable to credential theft via SSL because SSL Certificates are properly *pinned*.

 Apples documentation regarding SSL Pinning
 ![Proper SSL Pinning] (https://pbs.twimg.com/media/B876MnACcAAKsL-.jpg)

-Rejected connection attempt
+This shows a rejected SSL connection attempt
 [Rejected SSL request] (https://pbs.twimg.com/media/B8734EKCYAIIxqg.jpg)

-Failure to pass the SecTrustEvaluate test!
+The request fails because it is unable to pass the SecTrustEvaluate test!
 NO SSL connection for you!
 ![SecTrust Fail](https://pbs.twimg.com/media/B8734GSCQAALbJI.jpg)

-Interesting files of note that may be worth overwriting include:
+When considering a target file to overwrite, some interesting files of note that may be worth overwriting include:
 /data/data/dji.pilot/shared_prefs/dji.pilot.xml <--- Force a login to occur upon next connection

 ./files/NavigationParameters.data <-- is this a bad thing to overwrite?
 Seems like it could be!!!

 ./files/date.json  <---- Help force an update, or Force a lockout for not abiding by firmware checks?

 /data/data/dji.pilot//databases/college.db <--- LOL troll the "Academy Data"?
 Fill the sqlite db full of dicks... then reupload?
 ```
 SQLite format 3
 tabledji_pilot_college_model_CollegeInfodji_pilot_college_model_CollegeInfo